written on 15/01/2015

 urllib.urlretrieve(url,"%s.gif"%count)

-This saves all of the images in the directory, in a proper sequential order.
 An hour to write the code.
 35 minutes to download all the files(..1776 images), and now I'm of to covert the images to send it to my Kindle.
 Whew!!